SUPPlS/SUPPlS/README.md

 Feel free to explore the projects I've worked on or contributed to.
 Some are solo efforts, while others were collaborative endeavors where I got to work with a talented team. 💪🏻

-I’m always up for learning new things and taking on new challenges, so stay tuned for more updates!
+I'm always looking to learn new things and take on new challenges, so check back from time to time for new projects and updates.

 ## 🔍 You find me also
 [![Findme](https://skillicons.dev/icons?i=linkedin)](https://www.linkedin.com/in/topi-ilmasti/)